-The company meets its day-to-day working capital requirements through cash generated from operations, its bank facilities and group facilities.
-The company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the company should be able to operate within the level of its facilities.
+The company meets its day-to-day working capital requirements through its bank facilities, group facilities and cash generated from operations.
+The company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the company will generate sufficient cash flows from its operations.
+The company's balance sheet reflects net assets of £33:4m.
+This is driven partly by the balance of £25.2m payable to the company's holding company.
+This balance has no fixed repayment terms and is repayable on demand.
+The company's holding company has provided the company with confirmation that it does not intend to seek repayment of this balance in the foreseeable future, in circumstances which would impact on the ability of the company to meet its other obligations as and when they fall due.
 After making enquiries, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 The company therefore continues to adopt the going concern basis in preparing its financial statements.